 * * *

 This article provides general information only.
 Do not consider it as legal advice for any individual case or situation.
-The sharing or receipt of this information does not create an attorney-client relationship.

 The author, Dyan Williams, is admitted to the Minnesota state bar and focuses on the Minnesota Rules of Professional Conduct, which are subject to change.
 Check your individual state rules of professional conduct, regulations, ethics opinions and case precedents, instead of relying on this article for specific guidance.